baseboxorg/community-node/doc/rewards_plan.md

 N = number of days address has voted for community node
 T = number of votes address has cast for community node over its lifetime
-A = Daily total of all votes for Community Node
-P = Daily payout for Community Node Voters
 E = (ln T - 16 / 20)] where T > 0 and E > 0
 M = [(1 + N/2000) + E] ^2
 V = Votes cast for us today by this address